julzaza/wildwitchherbs/_posts/2026-01-20-balkan-oak-tree-cult.md

 This belief explains why:
 - burial grounds were often near trees
 - offerings were placed at trunks
 - certain oaks were avoided at night

+Oaks were used as witnesses to:
+- marriages
+- land agreements
+- reconciliations
+- curses

+Spoken words carried weight when said beneath them.

+This is why sacred trees were left standing even when forests were cleared.
+They anchored memory.

 ---

-## Why the Oak Cult Survived Here
+## ## Why the Oak Cult Survived Here

-The Balkans were:
-- rural
-- mountainous
-- resistant to centralized authority
+Because it was **practical**.

+Trees marked territory.
+They gathered people.
+They endured longer than kings, borders, or laws.

+And because belief rooted in land is harder to erase than belief written in books.

 Christianization arrived unevenly.
 Instead of erasing belief, it **layered over it**.